rakaghosh14/CodeSageAI/README.md

 3. Sync Gradle.
 4. Run the application on an emulator or Android device.

-## 🤝 Contributions

-Contributions are welcome!
-Feel free to fork the repository, create a feature branch, and submit a pull request.

 ## 📄 License

 This project is intended for educational and learning purposes.